jimasp/behave-vsc/README.md

     }
     ```

 - If you have any issues with relative imports due to the behave working directory then you can set a `PYTHONPATH` environment variable for behave execution.
-Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `envVarOverrides` setting, e.g. `"PYTHONPATH":src/lib1:src/lib2:myfolder`".
+Note that these do not expand, (i.e. you cannot use `${PYTHONPATH}` on Linux or `%PYTHONPATH%` on Windows), so you will need to include all required paths in your `envVarOverrides` setting, e.g. `"PYTHONPATH": "src/lib1:src/lib2:myfolder"`".

   - Example: